How are NETs treated?

 Active surveillance

-If the cancer is very slow growing, you may not start treatment straight away.
+If your NET is not causing you problems, you may not start treatment straight away.
 Instead your medical team will monitor your cancer closely with tests such as scans and blood tests.
 You can start treatment if the cancer starts to grow, spread or cause problems.
-You might feel anxious about not having any treatment.
-We have information on having active surveillance and managing anxiety.

 Surgery